 Most plastics are non-biodegradable and will persist indefinitely in landfill.
 They are derived from petroleum, an important non-renewable resource.
 By recycling plastic products the demand for oil is reduced.
-Many types of plastics are accepted by commercial recyclers by contract or as part of co-mingled recycling, where they collected, shredded and extruded for use in new plastic products.
+Many types of plastics are accepted by commercial recyclers by contract or as part of co-mingled recycling, where they are collected, shredded and extruded for use in new plastic products.
 Some local councils also provide this service for local businesses.

 Bulka Bags